Privacy Notice for DCG Students

 - to provide reports and returns required by funding agencies, government departments, and public bodies

-Where we process sensitive personal data/special categories of personal data, we will rely on the conditions in Article 9 of the GDPR: explicit consent, vital interests, substantial public interest, occupational medicine, archiving/research.
+Where we process sensitive personal data/special categories of personal data, we will rely on the conditions in Article 9 of the UK GDPR: explicit consent, vital interests, substantial public interest, occupational medicine, archiving/research.

 - Legal Obligation